hazelcast-guides/hazelcast-client-quarkus/README.md

 <a href="https://github.com/actions/toolkit"><img alt="GitHub Actions status" src="https://github.com/hazelcast-guides/hazelcast-quarkus/workflows/build-native/badge.svg"></a>
 <a href="https://github.com/actions/toolkit"><img alt="GitHub Actions status" src="https://github.com/hazelcast-guides/hazelcast-quarkus/workflows/build/badge.svg"></a>

+Hazelcast is the fastest cloud-native distributed cache solution in the OSS world.
+It's elastic and a natural fit for cloud-ready architectures.
+Quarkus tailors your application for GraalVM and HotSpot.
+It has amazingly fast boot time, incredibly low RSS memory (not just heap size!) offering near-instant scale-up.

-This guide shows how to setup [Hazelcast](https://github.com/hazelcast/hazelcast) with [Quarkus](https://github.com/quarkusio/quarkus) in a containerized environment.
+This guide shows how to start experimenting with [Hazelcast](https://github.com/hazelcast/hazelcast) and [Quarkus](https://github.com/quarkusio/quarkus) in a containerized environment.

 ## Requirements